-The buffer zones of the World Heritage property are known and recognised by both the management authority and local communities/landowners
+The buffer zones of the World Heritage property are known and recognised by the management authority but are not known by local communities/landowners

-- 5.1.5 Comments, conclusions and/or recommendations related to boundaries and buffer zones of the World Heritage property - 5.2.
-Protective Measures - 5.2.1 Protective designation (legal, regulatory, contractual, planning, institutional and/or traditional).
+5.1.5 - Comments, conclusions and/or recommendations related to boundaries and buffer zones of the World Heritage property

+5.2.
+Protective Measures

+5.2.1 - Protective designation (legal, regulatory, contractual, planning, institutional and/or traditional).